Winding of simple walks on the square lattice: Introduction

 \paragraph{Application: Loops} The last application we discuss utilizes the fact that the eigenvalues of the operators in Theorem \ref{thm:mainresult} have much simpler expressions than the components $\DirProd{e_p}{f_m}$ of the eigenvectors.
 It is therefore worthwhile to seek combinatorial interpretations of traces of (combinations of) operators, the values of which only depend on the eigenvalues.
 When writing out the trace in terms of the basis $(e_p)_{p=1}^\infty$ it is clear that such an interpretation must involve walks that start and end at arbitrary but equal distance from the origin.
 If the full winding angle is taken to be a multiple of $2\pi$ then such a walk forms a \emph{loop}, i.e. it starts and ends at the same point.

 A natural combinatorial set-up is described in Section \ref{sec:loops}.
-There we consider the set $\mathcal{L}_n$ of \emph{rooted loops of index $n$}, $n\in\Z$, which are simple diagonal walks avoiding the origin that start and end at an arbitrary but equal point in $\Z^2$ and have winding angle $2\pi n$ around the origin.
-The set $\mathcal{L}_n = \mathcal{L}_n^{\text{even}} \cup \mathcal{L}_n^{\text{odd}}$ naturally partitions into loops that visit only sites of even respectively odd parity ($(x,y)\in\Z^2$ with $x+y$ even respectively odd).
-Theorem \ref{thm:loopgenfun} states that the corresponding generating functions for $n> 0$ are given by
+There we consider the set $\mathcal{L}_n$ of \emph{rooted loops of index $n$}, $n\in\Z\setminus\{0\}$, which are simple diagonal walks avoiding the origin that start and end at an arbitrary but equal point in $\Z^2$ and have winding angle $2\pi n$ around the origin.
+The set $\mathcal{L}_n = \mathcal{L}_n^{\text{even}} \cup \mathcal{L}_n^{\text{odd}}$ naturally partitions into loops that visit only sites of even respectively odd parity ($(x,y)\in\Z^2$ with $x+y$ even respectively odd), see Figure \ref{fig:rootedloops}.
+We introduce the generating functions

+where we have included a factor $1/|w|$ for convenience, such that the generating functions of the set $\mathcal{L}_n$ is actually $t L_n'(t)$.
+Observe that $L_1(t)$ is precisely the generating function of \emph{unrooted} loops of index $1$, i.e. rooted loops modulo rerooting (but preserving orientation), because the equivalence class of a rooted loop $w$ of index $1$ contains precisely $|w|$ elements.
+This is not true for $n \geq 2$, since $\mathcal{L}_n$ contains rooted loops $w$ that cover themselves multiple times and thus have equivalence classes with less than $|w|$ elements.